Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: Acknowledgment

 \section{Acknowledgment}

-VK is funded by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-Design Center for Quantum Advantage (C2QA) under Contract No. DE-SC0012704.
-K.Y. is supported by the Brookhaven National Laboratory LDRD 24-061, 25-033, and the U.S. Department of Energy, Office of Science, Grants No. DE-SC0012704.
+We thank Subir Sachdev for discussions.
+VK and VRP are supported by the U.S. Department of Energy, Oﬃce of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage under Contract No. DE-SC0012704 K.Y. is supported by the Brookhaven National Laboratory LDRD 24-061, 25-033, and the U.S. Department of Energy, Office of Science, Grants No. DE-SC0012704.
 This research used quantum computing resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy Office of Science User Facility under Contract No. DE-AC02-05CH11231 using NERSC award DDR-ERCAP0034484.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award NERSC DDR-ERCAP0033558.
 IBM, the IBM logo, and ibm.com are trademarks of International Business Machines Corp., registered in many jurisdictions worldwide.
 Other product and service names might be trademarks of IBM or other companies.
 The current list of IBM trademarks is available at \url{https://www.ibm.com/legal/copytrade}.